 Psalms, the Songs of Jesus

 In 2015 We began preaching the Psalms each summer at Trinity.
-We continue the practice this Sunday, June 6 with Psalm 4.

 The Psalms are the poetry of the passions, the songs of the Jesus.
 For nearly three thousand years God’s people have used the Psalms as daily devotionals; these one hundred and fifty poetic stories are replete with meaning to shape our loves, voice our cries, mold our desires, and reveal the beauty of Jesus’ work for us.
 Until the late 19th century memorization of the Psalms was a requirement for monastic life and ministerial ordination.
 They were a fixed part of the curriculum of the Latin grammar school.
 Indeed, the phrase “psalteriam dicere” became a synonym for early education.
 Augustine quoted the Psalms as he died.
 Jesus did too.